Date: 20 October 2014. Head Hints (and engine

 the door could be broken and stuff could more easily come

 inside my locker.It is the exact height of toilet paper rolls on

 edge and, well, take a peek:

-head would be atop this wooden box so he reinforced it with a
+head and a person would be atop this wooden box.
+He reinforced it with a

 and squeeze the rolls, fitting three across on each side.
 The locker